julijan/structured/README.md

     // redirect to given URI, with given statusCode (default 302)
     redirect: (to: string, statusCode?: number) => void;

-    // show a 404 page and send a 404 status code
+    // show a blank page and send a 404 status code
-    // by default it will be a page with content "Page not found"
-    // to change this you can set app.request.pageNotFoundCallback to a function that returns a Document
+    // to show a custom page, text, json, etc... register an event handler for pageNotFound event
+    // for example:
+    // app.on('pageNotFound', (ctx) => { return await ctx.createDocument('Page not found', 'NotFound'); })
     show404: () => Promise<void>
 }
 ```